oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.1 Field Identifiers

 Each field in a type definition includes both FieldID and FieldName.
 The Enumerated, Choice, and Map types have an *id* option that determines which identifier is used in API instances of these types.
 If the *id* option is absent, API instances use FieldName and the type is referred to as "named".
 If the *id* option is present, API instances use FieldID and the type is referred to as "labeled".
 The Record type is always named and has no *id* option; the Array type is its labeled equivalent.
-* In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, may appear in serialized data, and cannot be changed without affecting interoperability.
+* In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, and may appear in serialized data depending on serialization format.
-* In labeled types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, never appears in serialized data, and may be freely customized without affecting interoperability.
+* In labeled types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, and never appears in serialized data regardless of serialization format.

 For example an Enumerated list of HTTP status codes could include the field [403, "Forbidden"].
 If the type definition does not include the *id* option, serialization rules determine whether FieldID or FieldName is used in protocol data, and the name "Forbidden" cannot be changed.
 With the *id* option the FieldID 403 is always used in protocol data, but the label "Forbidden" may be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".